 How Do I Know If I Have Postpartum Depression?

-If you experience the symptoms of postpartum depression, your health care provider will first determine your immediate risk for harming yourself or your baby.
-Your health care provider will also ask about symptoms to determine whether you are suffering from postpartum depression or another condition.
-Your thyroid levels also may be checked to make sure it is functioning normally.
+If you have symptoms of postpartum depression, your doctor will evaluate their severity, including asking about whether you have thoughts of harming yourself or your baby.
+They’ll also ask about other mood-related symptoms to determine whether you have postpartum depression or another condition, such as bipolar disorder or postpartum psychosis.
+Your thyroid levels also may be checked to make sure the gland is working the way it should.
 Hypothyroidism can cause the same symptoms as postpartum depression.

 What Are the Treatments for Postpartum Depression?

 It is best to seek treatment as soon as possible.
-If it's detected late or not at all, the condition may worsen.
+If it's detected late or not at all, the condition may get worse.
 Also, experts have found that children can be affected by a parent's untreated PPD.
-Such children may be more prone to sleep disturbances, impaired cognitive development, insecurity, and frequent temper tantrums.
+They may be more prone to sleep disturbances, impaired cognitive development, insecurity, and frequent temper tantrums.

-While you are recovering from postpartum depression, you will probably see an improvement from month to month.
+While you’re recovering from postpartum depression, you’ll probably see an improvement from month to month.
 Be aware that your symptoms may flare up before a menstrual period because of fluctuations in your hormones.

 Medications for Postpartum Depression